nanoporetech/cronkite/README.md

 > ### What's going on
 >
-> `element` specifies a web component `epi-poll-datastream` that (in this case) abstracts the W3C fetch API.
+> `element` specifies a web component `cronk-poll-datastream` that (in this case) abstracts the W3C fetch API.
 The component polls a URL provided by the user at regular intervals for JSON data.
 Successful responses are emitted as the payload to a `CustomEvent` object.
 The default event name is `cronkite:stream` although the user can specify a custom event name using the `@channels` attribute.
 In the example above, the url `https://jsonplaceholder.typicode.com/todos` will be polled every 25 seconds and the most recent successful response cached.
 On successful data fetch, the JSON response will be emitted as a `CustomEvent` with the event name set to `my:todos`.

 <hr/>

 ### 2. `epi-workflow-instance-datastream`

-This datastream inherits from the `epi-poll-datastream` and inherits all `@` attributes __*except*__ `@url`.
+This datastream inherits from the `cronk-poll-datastream` and inherits all `@` attributes __*except*__ `@url`.
 It is specialised at retrieval of workflow instance data from the EPI2ME API.
 This is primarily due to a number of HTTP response transforms that augment workflow instance telemetry.
 Much of the implementation detail is abstracted away from the user with two attributes namely `@type` and `@flavour`.
 More information can be found ain the [git repository](https://git.oxfordnanolabs.local/metrichor-ui/components/datastream) for the datastream component.
 In the JSON schema it is implemented as follows:

 #### Parameterisation of the request